RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Key Phrase Extraction Details

 The input prompt to the LLM for key phrase extraction is designed to accurately extract clinically significant findings from radiology reports.
 These findings are then organized into natural phrases that reflect the current state.
 As shown in Figure \ref{fig:key-phrase-extraction-prompt}, the input prompt instructs the LLM to identify key phrases based on the following guidelines.

-First, the LLM is tasked with eliminating comparative expressions such as ``new", ``improved", ``unchanged", ``worsened" and ``consistent".
-This ensures that the extracted key phrases contain only information directly inferred from the given current image, thereby minimizing hallucinations.
-Since the LLM is a general language model not specialized in the medical domain, it may overlook clinically important information.
-To address this limitation, RadGraph phrases are included in the input prompt along with the original \textit{FINDINGS} section of the report.
-Although RadGraph phrases may include fragmented graphs, they remain capable of sufficiently assisting the LLM in capturing clinically meaningful findings.
-Finally, to ensure clarity in the output format, some well-extracted key phrase examples are provided.
-These examples guide the model in extracting clinically relevant findings more effectively.
+First, the LLM is prompted to eliminate comparative expressions such as ``improved", ``unchanged", ``worsened" and ``consistent", ensuring that the extracted key phrases reflect only information directly inferable from the current image and thereby minimizing hallucinations.
+Since the LLM is a general-purpose model not specialized in the medical domain, it may miss clinically important details.
+To mitigate this, RadGraph phrases are included in the input prompt alongside the original \textit{FINDINGS} section.
+While these phrases may contain fragmented structures, they help the LLM better capture clinically meaningful content.
+Finally, representative examples of well-extracted key phrases are provided to more effectively guide the model in extracting clinically relevant findings.